 Full disclosure: I primarily eat cupcakes for the icing and have been known to cut the top off the cupcake and just eat the icing.
 This is usually because the cupcake has a delicious creamy icing, but the muffin is dry and flavourless.
 As luck would have it, on the rare occasion that the muffin is moist and delicious, the icing is usually too sweet or buttery.

 This is a great dessert to bring to a birthday party.
-The cupcakes will quickly be devoured by adults and kids alike and no one will ever guess that they are grain, gluten, dairy and refined sugar free.
+The Paleo Lemon Cupcakes will quickly be devoured by adults and kids alike and no one will ever guess that they are grain, gluten, dairy and refined sugar free.